microsoft/azure-health-data-services-toolkit/README.md

 ### What about the FHIR Proxy?

-[FHIR Proxy] (https://github.com/microsoft/fhir-proxy) was created in response to customer requests for customizing the Azure API for FHIR.
+[FHIR Proxy](https://github.com/microsoft/fhir-proxy) was created in response to customer requests for customizing the Azure API for FHIR.
 With the release of Azure Health Data Services, we’ve come up with a new approach to customization.

-- This SDK lets you go beyond the proxy pattern and gives you tools for other customization patterns.
+- This SDK lets you go beyond the proxy pattern and gives you tools for more extensive customization using modular building blocks.
 - This SDK is designed to be used in smaller operation-specific modules.
 If you are customizing a certain behavior, you don’t need to proxy the rest of your API calls.
 - This SDK is compute-agnostic and can be deployed on any .NET 6.0 server like Azure Functions, Azure App Service, Azure Kubernetes Service, etc.
 - This SDK is released and versioned via NuGet packages.
-- We have incorporated some coding best practices, like object-oriented pipelines and extended testing.
+- We have designed this SDK with coding best practices in mind, like object-oriented pipelines and extended testing.

 *If there is functionality in the FHIR Proxy that is not covered by the Health Data Services SDK, please submit an issue and we will look into adding a sample!*